k2view-academy/K2View-Academy/articles/TDM/tdm_gui/13_reserved_entities_window.md

 ## Limit the Number of the Reserved Entities in the Window

-By default, the TDM GUI displays all the reserved entities on the user's environments.
+By default, the TDM Portal displays all the reserved entities on the user's environments.
 It is possible to limit the number of the entities in the window by populating a number in the  **GET_RESERVED_ENTITIES_LIMIT** shared Global imported from the TDM Library (by default, it is populated with zero).

 ## Selecting Entities for Update or Release